 In the following section, we’ll explore several release build options.
 These options are flexible - you can mix and match them to suit your needs.
 Option 1, including the Xedge IDE in your build, provides the most straightforward option as you do not need to understand any of the details regarding the files that are included in the resource file Xedge.zip (XedgeZip.c).
 This option is recommended if you include a web interface.
 If your device does not include a web interface, options 2 and 3 below may be worthwhile.

-Remove any unused resource files, including the IDE, to streamline your build.
+Remove any unused resource files, including the IDE, to compact your build.

 Replace the default resources entirely and build XedgeZip.c using exclusively your own files.